 });

 As you can see, on the JavaScript side, EventSource object (available in HTML5-compliant browsers) is used to establish an SSE connection – it makes an HTTP GET request to the URI passed to it in the constructor.
-The request hits our DrawingsResource.getEvents() resource method, which keeps the connection open and registers the stream (EventChannel) to the broadcaster.
+The request hits our DrawingsResource.getEvents() resource method, which keeps the connection open and registers the stream (EventOutput) to the broadcaster.
 You can register event handlers on the EventSource object based on the event name.
 In the code above we are adding listeners for the two types of events we are firing (create and delete) – both use the same event handler, which simply reads an updated list of drawings from the server.

 This concludes the second exercise.
 You've learned how you can leverage Jersey API to enable server-sent events in your server-side application.
 In the following exercise we are going to look at how to utilize another HTML5 technology – web sockets – to do bi-directional communication between the server and the clients.